close

 Composite stone

 Composite stone sinks look just as elegant as natural stone but boast additional properties that make them even more practical.
-Composite stone is manufactured under pressure, making it incredibly durable and easy to maintain.
-It resists heat, stains, scratches and chips and is also non-porous, making it hygienic and easy to clean.
+Composite stone is incredibly durable and easy to maintain.
+It resists heat, stains, scratches and chips and is also non-porous, making it hygienic and easy to clean sink.

 Inset